 The uniqueness of Russell’s Pizza is unquestionable.
 Firstly, everything on the menu is sourced locally and cooked in the pizza oven.
 Secondly, they are only open two days a week.
 Having run a traditional five day a week restaurant for many years ourselves, it’s impressive Russell’s can survive trading only two evenings per week.
 Thrive is a more accurate word – behind its modest front, Russell’s Pizza has Friday and Saturday nights buzzing in Willunga’s High Street.

 These days Russell’s Pizza operates under the guidance of different owners.
 They wisely ensure Russell’s spirit is still firmly entrenched.
 Customers are grateful that Russell’s traditional methods of cooking and rustic atmosphere prevail.
-It’s always a treat for overseas visitors – and we have lots of them – when we bring them to Russell’s as it’s unlike anything they have experienced.
+It’s always a treat when we bring our overseas visitors to Russell’s – and we have lots of them – it’s unlike anything they have experienced.

 Anyone who knows about pizza understands the traditional Italian style base is thin yet crisp.
 This is achieved first and foremost by the dough.
 It’s a fine art to balance the mixing, rolling and cooking of the crust.
 Secondly the integrity, amount and placing of ingredients on the pizza is crucial.
 Russell’s gets it right on both counts – pizzas are both light and super delicious – and beautifully finished with fresh herbs.

 Our family likes the three course option.
-This includes home made bread with dukkah and olive oil, salad and vegetable appetiser – with the best roasted almonds I’ve ever tasted – lamb meatballs and as much pizza as you like followed by dessert.
-I’d return solely for the Sheep’s Milk Honey Panna Cotta with Poached Rhubarb – divine!
+It includes home made bread with dukkah and olive oil, salad, a vegetable appetiser (with the best roasted almonds I’ve ever tasted), lamb meatballs and as much pizza as you like followed by dessert.
+I’d return solely for the Sheep Milk Honey Panna Cotta with Poached Rhubarb – divine!